kaloslazo/Habu/README.md

 1. Install docker, check de [official documentation](https://docs.docker.com/get-docker/).
 2. Run the build for the container (.dockerfile) with the following command `docker build -t app .`.
-3. After image it's created map a port for running as background with `docker run -d -p 8080:80 app`.
+3. After image it's created map a port for running as background with `docker run -d -p 8080:80 --restart=always app`.

 If you followed the steps your site must be running at `http://localhost:8080/` (_if you change the port in the step [3] change 8080 for your desired port_).
 If in the process you got an error or something work unexpected, please submit a PR.

 > ⚠️ _If problems of daemon appears, please run as a superuser.
-If you're using firefox maybe this [extension](https://addons.mozilla.org/es/firefox/addon/custom-new-tab-page/) will interest you_
+If you're using firefox maybe this [extension](https://addons.mozilla.org/es/firefox/addon/custom-new-tab-page/) will interest you._

 ## 📄 License